OFAC and cryptocurrencies: can cryptocurrencies be used under sanctions?

 Can cryptocurrencies be used to evade sanctions?

-Cryptocurrencies can potentially be used to evade sanctions, but OFAC has taken measures against entities attempting to do so, including sanctioning mixers like Tornado Cash and Blender.io.
+Yes, cryptocurrencies are increasingly becoming a popular option for blocked persons, companies, and jurisdictions looking to evade sanctions.
+However, OFAC has taken strict measures against entities attempting to evade economic sanctions, including sanctioning mixers like Tornado Cash and Blender.io.

 What are the consequences of non-compliance with OFAC crypto sanctions?